core-infra-svcs/dashboard-api-go/client/docs/MonitorApi.md

 > map[string]interface{} GetNetworkTopologyLinkLayer(ctx, networkId).Execute()

-List of devices and connections among them within the network.
+List the LLDP and CDP information for all discovered devices and connections in a network.